Is Vanicream Moisturizing Cream Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 Simethicone is an anti foaming agent used to relieve bloating, discomfort, and gas by breaking up gas bubbles in the digestive tract.
-Simethicone is an anti foaming agent that improves product texture; safe for topical use during pregnancy.
+Simethicone is considered safe for pregnancy in this reviewed formula.

 sorbic acid